Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, with the parameter 'expr' documented as 'Expression (in radians)' in the schema.
-The description adds no additional meaning beyond this, such as examples of valid expressions or constraints.
-Since the schema does the heavy lifting, the baseline score of 3 is appropriate, as the description doesn't compensate but also doesn't detract.
+Schema coverage is 100%, and the parameter 'expr' is described as 'Expression (in radians)' in the schema.
+The description adds no further meaning, so baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.